jorgmayo/recursionschemes/recursionTalk.md

 res73: Boolean = true
 ```

 As a conclussion, we can interpret inductive types as the set of all observations (evaluations) of a certain functor, i.e, the evaluation of algebras.
 This is, in fact, an apliccation of a very deep result called the **Yonneda lemma**, in cathegory theory.
 In this particular case, these interpretations are known as the **Böhm-Berarducci** encoding for the System F lambda calculus.
+This encoding explains the name of our type `BBEnc`.

 ## F-coalgebras and Anamorphisms